romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-A Dependabot alert has notified you of a vulnerability in a dependency that your project no longer uses.
+Q: A Dependabot alert has notified you of a vulnerability in a dependency that your project no longer uses.
 What is the appropriate action to take?
 <details><summary>Show the answer</summary><p>

 - **Remove the unused dependency from your project to eliminate the vulnerability**